COMPAS (software)

 Correctional Offender Management Profiling for Alternative Sanctions (COMPAS) is a case management and decision support software developed and owned by Northpointe (now Equivant), used by U.S. courts to assess the likelihood of a defendant becoming a recidivist.

 COMPAS has been used by the U.S. states of New York, Wisconsin, California, Florida's Broward County, and other jurisdictions.

+Background

+COMPAS was created in 1998 by Northpointe, Inc., which merged with other justice technology firms to become equivant in January 2017.
+It is categorized as a "fourth-generation" risk assessment instrument because it evaluates both static data (such as prior criminal record) and dynamic "criminogenic" needs (such as current social environment and employment status).

+While originally designed for correctional rehabilitation planning, its use expanded to judicial sentencing.
+In 2012, the Wisconsin Department of Corrections adopted COMPAS statewide, a move that later led to the landmark legal challenge in Loomis v.
+Wisconsin.

 Risk assessment

 The COMPAS software uses an algorithm to assess potential recidivism risk.
 Northpointe created risk scales for general and violent recidivism, and for pretrial misconduct.
 According to the COMPAS Practitioner's Guide, the scales were designed using behavioral and psychological constructs "of very high relevance to recidivism and criminal careers."